No contest (sports): Mixed martial arts

 No contest decisions in mixed martial arts (MMA) are usually declared when an accidental illegal strike (the rules on which differ from each organization) causes the recipient of the blow to be unable to continue, that decision being made by the referee, doctor, the fighter or his corner.
 Each fighter receives a NC counted in their record and is scored as neither a win nor a loss.
 Blows from intentional illegal strikes that force a fighter to be unable to continue are generally not declared a no contest, but as a win and a loss by disqualification for the appropriate fighters.

 In 2007, a controversial no contest decision in MMA occurred at The Ultimate Fighter 5 season finale between Rob Emerson and Gray Maynard.
 Maynard knocked himself temporarily unconscious during a takedown of Emerson, who then submitted due to an aggravated injury of the ribs, each being unaware that the other fighter could not continue.
 While awaiting the official announcement, many believed that Gray Maynard would be declared the winner, because Emerson tapped out and it appeared that Maynard was unharmed.
 The NC decision was made due to both fighters being unable to continue.
 A replay of the incident, taken from a different angle, later confirmed that Maynard had indeed knocked himself out and needed assistance to stand back up.

 At Legends of Fighting Championship 25: Breaking Point in May 2008, Tyler Bryan and Shaun Parker knocked each other out simultaneously with two legal punches.
 Referee Shonie Carter, surprised and unsure of protocol, ultimately signaled for a no-contest rather than a draw.
 Both fighters became popular video stars and ended their brief fighting careers later that year.

 In the case of a title fight that is ruled a no contest, the champion will retain their title, but it will not be counted as a title defense.
 An example of this can be found in the second bout between Daniel Cormier and Jon Jones at UFC 214.
 Jones was originally awarded a victory and won the title, but the decision was overturned due to a failed drug test.
 The title was returned to Cormier, who entered the bout as champion, but the bout is not considered as one of his title defenses at light-heavyweight.
 Another example of this can be also found in UFC 321 main event between the heavyweight champion Tom Aspinall and the title challenger Ciryl Gane.
-At 4:35 of the first round, Gane accidently eyepoked Tom Aspinall and that resulted Tom did not continue to fight.
-Due to this accidental foul, the bout was declared no contest and Tom retained the title.
+At 4:35 of the first round, Gane accidentally poked Aspinall in the eye, which resulted in Aspinall being unable to continue fighting.
+Due to this accidental foul, the bout was declared no contest and Aspinall retained the title.